 MBA 7592 Global Enterprise Development

 MBA 7604 New Business Ventures

 MBA 7610 Salesmanship and Sales Force Management

 MBA Core 21 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 MBA with a Concentration in Nonprofit Management

 Nonprofit agencies play an increasingly important role in providing a wide range of client-based services in today's economy.
 This new concentration will provide nonprofit agencies with a source of potential leaders exposed to critical nonprofit business functions including leadership, administrative governance, and fundraising.
 This degree program combines a seven course common core with a five course concentration that provides cross-disciplinary exposure to instruction from the Colleges of Business (COB) and Social & Behavioral Sciences (COSBS).

 Courses

 MBA 6000 Organizational Behavior and Ethical Leadership

-MBA 6100 Managerial Accounting
+MBA 6150 Managerial Decision-Making

-MBA 6350 Introduction to Data Analytics
+MBA 6350 Survey of Data Analytics

-MBA 6400 Economic and Financial Environment of Business

-MBA 7200 Financial Management
+MBA 7250 Financial Analysis

 MBA 7600 Global Marketing Management

 MBA 8800 Business Strategy

-AHS 7685 Fund Development & Fundraising in the Human Service Environment

-NPM 6400 Leadership and People

-111 111 0 100 Leadership and I copie

-NPM 6503 Administrative Law
+MIS 7000 IT in Business

 NPM 7300 Seminar in Nonprofit Management

+NPM 7310 Nonprofit Management NPM 7320 Nonprofit Governance NPM 7330 Nonprofit Sustainability

 Choose one of two elective options: